Arachni/arachni/README.md

     $ ./arachni.rb --lsrep

-For a full explenation of all available options you can consult the [User Guide](http://github.com/Zapotek/arachni/wiki/User-guide).
+For a full explanation of all available options you can consult the [User Guide](http://github.com/Zapotek/arachni/wiki/User-guide).

 ## Requirements